ldlaur/rarsjs/README.md

 # rars.js
-A minimal assembler, editor, simulator and debugger for RISC-V (RV32IM), meant to be a useful tool for computer architecture students, inspired by the original [RARS](https://github.com/TheThirdOne/rars).
+A minimal assembler, editor, simulator and debugger for RISC-V (RV32IM), meant to be a useful tool for computer architecture students.
+This project was inspired by [RARS](https://github.com/TheThirdOne/rars), but it is not affiliated with it in any way.

 You can try it now online on [rarsjs.vercel.app](https://rarsjs.vercel.app).

 ![Screenshot of the rars.js Web UI, debugging a recursive factorial program](images/webui.png)